-finished walnut console.
-Amplifer, speaker system, optional accessories extra.
-Only \$1256 if you build your own up, and-above all-for the highest praise from musicians everywhere.
-Send right now for schober catalog, containing specifications of the flue Schober Organ models, beginning at \$499.50.
-No charge, no obligation - but lots of food for a healthy musical appetite!
+up, and above all - for the highest praise from musicians everywhere.
+Send right now for your copy of the full-color Schober catalog, containing specifications of the flve Schober Organ models, beginning at \$499.50, No charge, no obligation -- but lots of food for a healthy musical appetite!